pytorch/ignite/README.md

 # Setup training engine:
 def train_step(engine, batch):
-    # User can do whatever he/she needs on a single iteration
+    # Users can do whatever they need on a single iteration
     # E.g. forward/backward pass for any number of models, optimizers etc
     # ...